 The Haas-Lilienthal House is located in the Pacific Heights neighborhood of San Francisco, California.
-The house is San Francisco’s only Victorian-era house open to the public as both a museum and event space.
-Combining late 19th Century elegance with the modern comforts of a home, the house is a warm and intimate space appreciated by young and old.
-Truly a one-of-a-kind venue, the Haas-Lilienthal House is perfect for a bridal shower, engagement party, rehearsal dinner, ceremony and reception.
+It is the only Victorian-era single family residence open to the public, as both a museum and event space.
+Combining late 19th Century elegance with the modern comforts of home, the house is a warm and intimate space appreciated by young and old.
+Truly a one-of-a-kind venue, the Haas-Lilienthal House is perfect for a ceremony and reception, engagement party, rehearsal dinner or anniversary.

 Built in 1886 for William and Bertha Haas, the House is an exuberant example of Queen Anne-style architecture.
-The house was occupied by the Haas family until 1973 when it was put in the trust of the non-profit San Francisco Heritage, an architectural and cultural preservation organization.
-In 2012, the Haas-Lilienthal House was designated a National Treasure by the National Trust for Historic Preservation, one of only 34 in America.
+Once occupied by the Haas and Lilienthal families until 1973, when it was entrusted to San Francisco Heritage, a non-profit architectural and cultural preservation organization.
+In 2012, the Haas-Lilienthal House was designated a National Treasure by the National Trust for Historic Preservation.

 Facilities and Capacity

 The house provides multi-level indoor settings, with an uncovered courtyard for ceremonies and daytime receptions.
 The lower level can accommodate up to 100 guests in the ballroom for a seated meal, or up to 125 for a standing reception.
-The first floor can accommodate 30-70 for a seated meal or 150 for a standing reception.
-The second floor is best for getting ready prior to a ceremony.
+The first floor can accommodate up to 60 for a seated meal or 125 for a standing reception.
+The second floor is best for prepping prior to a ceremony.
 The venue is wheelchair accessible.